techie-joe/techie-joe/readme.md

 ## Hi there, I’m Joe. 👋

 🧑‍💻 I'm a full-stack web developer from Malaysia.
-💞️ I love building software applications.
+💞️ I love building websites and software applications.
 🖥️ I'm good with codes, scripts and prompts.
 🌱 Willing to work with any development projects.
 💬 Contact me to [discuss](/techie-joe/techie-joe/discussions) or [sponsoring](/sponsors/techie-joe).